Abiola-Gbolahan/Data-Analysis/SQL EDA on Chinook Database/Readme.md

 ---

-## 💡 Importance of These Insights
+## Importance of These Insights

-These queries were not just for data retrieval—they were crafted to simulate **real-world business intelligence questions** a music store might ask:
+These queries were not just for data retrieval, they were crafted to simulate **real-world business intelligence questions** a music store might ask:

 * Who are my best customers?
 * Where is most of my revenue coming from?